Haim Ginott: Early life and education

 Ginott was born in 1922 in Tel Aviv, British Mandatory Palestine.
 He had three brothers.
 After emigrating to the United States he graduated from Columbia University's Teachers College in 1948, and then earned his master's degree in 1949.
 He then studied psychology at Columbia University, where he earned a doctorate in clinical psychology in 1952.

 Career

 Ginott's career began as an elementary school teacher in Israel in 1947.
-He was "resident psychologist on NBC's "Today Show.
+He was resident psychologist on NBC's "Today Show."
 He wrote a weekly syndicated newspaper column called "Between Us," and lectured in Europe, Israel and in the U.S. He was adjunct professor of psychology at the New York University Graduate School, and he was a clinical professor in Adelphi University's postdoctoral program in psychotherapy.
 He was a United Nations Educational, Scientific and Cultural Organization consultant to the Israeli ministry of education.
+He also served as the Chief Clinical Psychologist at the Child Guidance Clinic in Jacksonville from 1952 to 1960.

 Communications approach

 Ginott's approach to child-rearing and education was one in which the parent/educator strives to understand the feelings and mind of the student/child using respectful language of compassion and understanding.
 He asserted that children learned how their parents/teachers felt about them by how they spoke to them.
 The following serve to illustrate Dr. Ginott's communications approach.